-Why You Will Love This Recipe
+Why You Will Love Mango Habanero Salsa

 Ingredients – What you Need

 Tomatoes – 2 large rough-cut – Add sweetness to the salsa.
-Remove the seeds and watery interior part of the tomatoes.
+Remove the seeds and the watery interior part of the tomatoes.

 Jalapeno – 1 pepper diced – Balances out the overall flavor.

-Fresh Cilantro – optional – Add ¼ cup rough cut.
+Fresh Cilantro – optional – Add 1/4 cup rough cut.
 Omit if you prefer.

 Salt – A pinch or two of salt – Salt draws out the moisture from the fruit and enhances the overall flavor.

 Step One – Blend: Place the ingredients in a food processor or blender.
 Pulse the mixture until it reaches your desired consistency.
 You can make it chunky or smooth, depending on your preference.

 Step Two – Serve: Transfer the salsa to a bowl and add salt, pepper, and lime.
 Garnish with cilantro and extra lime wedges.
 Serve the oven-roasted mango habanero salsa with tortilla chips as a topping for tacos, grilled meats, or a marinade.